krunker-india/PUBobot-ki/commands.md

 '!reset' - removes all players from all pickups.
 '!set adminrole <i>role_name</i>' - set channel role for pickup admins.
 '!set bantime <i>hours</i> - set default !noadd time.
+'!set promotion_delay <i>minutes<i>' - set how often '!promote' or '!sub' commands can be used.
 ##
 <b>Availible only for users with permission to manage channels:</b>
 '!enable_pickups' - setup pickups on the channel.